Working with Anxiety

 Thought suppression is one of the most common ways people attempt to avoid their anxiety.
 There are even some therapies, and many advertisements for medications, which reinforce the idea that the goal of anxiety therapy is to get rid of the anxiety itself — but similar to how many children find themselves repeatedly losing “The Game,” often, the harder we pull away, the tighter it grips.

-That’s why Ron Sigel, PsyD, recommends helping clients embrace a different approach: mindfulness.
+That’s why Ron Siegel, PsyD, recommends helping clients embrace a different approach: mindfulness.

 You see, when anxiety takes hold, the nervous system goes into a state of defense visible all the way down to a neurobiological level.
 So, the cues of danger make it to the amygdala and the limbic system, but there is a disruption in the signal before it reaches the prefrontal cortex, which would normally provide some downregulation.

-Well, mindfulness actually strengthens the integration between the prefrontal cortex and the limbic system because it helps to process all of the internal sensations on a higher level.
+But mindfulness can strengthen the integration between the prefrontal cortex and the limbic system because it helps to process all of our internal sensations on a higher level.

-In fact, studies have shown that even naming an emotion can help bring the prefrontal cortex back online — so, by helping clients to name and embrace the sensations of fear and anxiety, mindfulness taps into the brain’s natural regulation system, often bringing a client back down into their window of tolerance.
+- Labeling — Studies have shown that just naming an emotion can help bring the prefrontal cortex back online.
+By helping clients to name and embrace the sensations of fear and anxiety, we can tap into the brain’s natural regulation system, often bringing a client back into their window of tolerance.

-Rick Hanson, PhD recommends one simple mindfulness technique in particular.
+- All Right, Right Now — Rick Hanson, PhD recommends one simple mindfulness technique in particular.
 As he points out, in most moments, we are basically alright.
-In the past there may have been moments where the body was actually in pain or danger, and there may be more in the future, but most often, we have enough air to breathe, there are no sharks biting off our legs, and the body is basically alright.
+In the past there may have been moments where the body was actually in pain or danger — and there may be more in the future — but most often, we have enough air to breathe, there are no sharks biting off our legs, and the body is basically alright.

 But there is an important caveat to beginning mindfulness work with a client.
 You see, if someone were to dive right in to mindful awareness of all the unrest in their mind, it would be easy for them to become suddenly overwhelmed at the magnitude of all they suppress — especially if their anxiety is rooted in trauma.